Alluxio/alluxio/docs/en/core-services/Caching.md

 $ ./bin/alluxio fs persist ${PATH_TO_FILE}
 ```

-This command is useful if you have data which you loaded into Alluxio which did not originate from
+This command is useful if you have data that you loaded into Alluxio which did not originate from
 a configured UFS.
 Users should not need to worry about manually persisting data in most cases.

 ### Setting Time to Live (TTL)